 Bike Course: most often followed route:

-– Take a Right onto Rochester St (learn this turn in advance well as it can be a bit confusing)
+– Learn the following 3 steps in advance as it can be a bit confusing

 – Take a right on Route 125 (Milton Road) In Union 125 merges with 153.
 You will cross over Route 16 at a light.
 Dangerous intersection!

 – Follow Route 153 to where it crosses Route 25.
 Take a left onto 153/25 for a short time Conway (warning: you are crossing high-speed traffic here)